tudoanh/doanhtu.com/content/Programming/contabo_sucks.md

-Title: Contabo server is suck!
+Title: Contabo server review
 Date: 06/21/22 23:03
 Tags: contabo, server, review
 Authors: Do Anh Tu

 ### A review

-After a month trying Contabo, I must say that don't use their servers.
+After a month trying Contabo, I must say that:

+<span class="red-underline">Don't use their servers</span>.

-Their storage bandwith policy is good, I will keep continue using it, but no way I'm go back to their servers.
+Their storage bandwith policy is good, I will keep continue using it.
+But no way I'm go back for their server.

 It's always down!